zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Luis:  Lighten up!
 When he realizes he’s the butt of the joke, he’ll think it’s hilarious, trust me.

-Patricia:  Couldn’t you just play some other kind o f practical joke, maybe with a whoopee cushion?
+Patricia:  Couldn’t you just play some other kind of practical joke, maybe with a whoopee cushion?

 Luis:  A whoopee cushion?
 That’s child’s play.
 Th is practical joke is worthy of a master prankster!

 [end of dialog]

-Patricia begins our dialogue by saying to Luis, “Wh at are you doing?”
+Patricia begins our dialogue by saying to Luis, “What are you doing?”
 Luis says, “I'm setting up a practical joke for Bobby.”
 “To se t (set) up” is a phrasal verb meaning I'm getting ready, I'm getting organized, I 'm putting together.
 Luis is putting together a practical joke.
 A “joke” is when  someone says something funny.
 It could be a story.
 It could be something e lse that makes us laugh.
 A “practical joke” is some sort of physical action, s ome sort of trick, that’s supposed to be funny.
 The trick is always on another person.
 So, you do something so that the other person looks silly or foolish, not very i ntelligent.
 That's what a practical joke tries to do.
 It tries to make another person l ook silly, look ridiculous.

 Well, Luis is setting up a practical joke for Bobby .
 We often use the verb “to play a practical joke,” which is in the title of this ep isode.
 Luis is going to play a practical joke for Bobby or “on” Bobby.
 “I can't wa it to see the look on his face,” Luis says, when he walks outside and finds his bike  in pieces.
 The expression “I can't wait to something” means I'm really looking f orward to something.
 In this case, Luis is looking forward to “the look on Bobby 's face” when he sees what has happened.
 He's looking forward to the reaction that Bobby will have when he walks outside – outside of their building, where th ey’re working probably – and finds, or discovers, his bicycle “in pieces.”